SapwoodStudio/Transmogrifier/docs/src/faq.md

         ![FAQ_How_to_Create_Asset_Catalogs_Success.gif](assets/images/FAQ_How_to_Create_Asset_Catalogs_Success.gif)

-???+ question "How do I make a `Custom Script` for Transmogrifier?"
+??? question "How do I make a `Custom Script` for Transmogrifier?"
     #### "How do I make a `Custom Script` for Transmogrifier?"

-    Creating custom scripts is easy for developers and non-developer alike.
+    Creating custom scripts is easy for developers and non-developers alike.

     1. Open Blender and navigate to the `Scripting` tab.